opentdf/otdfctl/docs/man/encrypt/_index.md

       default: ''
     - name: out
       shorthand: o
-      description: A filename and extension that will be TDFd (i.e. '-o password.txt' -> 'password.txt.tdf', default 'sensitive.txt.tdf' or <file>.tdf) and placed in $HOME.
+      description: A filename and extension that will be TDFd (i.e. '-o password.txt' -> 'password.txt.tdf', default 'sensitive.txt.tdf' or <file>.tdf) and placed in the current working directory.
       default: '' # default is set dynamically to allow filename parsing
     - name: attr
       shorthand: a